slatedocs/slate/source/index.html.md

 You must replace <code>YOUR_API_KEY</code> with your personal API key.
 </aside>

+### Callback Authentication

+If you'd like to authenticate our callbacks, we set a `scale-callback-auth` HTTP header on each of our callbacks.
+The value will be equal to your `Live Callback Auth Key` shown on your dashboard.
+If this header is not set, or it is set incorrectly, the callback is not from Scale.

 # Task Object

 The task object represents a single task that you create with Scale and is completed by a worker.